Key Principles of Neglect*

 The assessment gives an objective picture of the care that the child is actually receiving and highlights how parenting support and interventions can be targeted to improve the level of care the child receives.

-For more information about Graded Care Profile 2 (GCP2) please see the Resources section below.
+For more information about Graded Care Profile 2 (GCP2) please see below.